keystonephp/queue/README.md

 ## Requirements

-PHP 7.0 and above is required.
+PHP 7.0 or above is required.

 ## Getting started